mochi-sann/nof/README.md

 Usage: nof <COMMAND>

 Commands:
-  run      Run node scripts [aliases: r, R, run-script] install  Installs all dependencies [aliases: i, I] add      Installs a package [aliases: a, A] help     Print this message or the help of the given subcommand(s)
+  completion       Generates a script for completion run              Run node scripts [aliases: r, R, run-script] install          Installs all dependencies [aliases: i, I] add              Installs a package [aliases: a, A] remove           remove a package [aliases: rm] execute-command  Run a command from a local or remote npm package [aliases: e, exec, E] help             Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help